baiyongan/lsf-handbook/docs/chapter03/overview_EN.md

 # Chapter03 Install, upgrade, and migrate

+!!! info
     Plan your installation and install a new production IBM Spectrum LSF cluster or upgrade LSF on UNIX, Linux, or Microsoft Windows hosts.

     To bring your cluster up to date, apply the latest Fix Pack from IBM Fix Central.

 ## Install IBM Spectrum LSF on UNIX and Linux
 Plan your installation and install a new production IBM Spectrum LSF cluster on UNIX or Linux hosts.